it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 ### Deploy Software Patches

-Third-party software on all systems is running the latest security updates provided by the software vendor.
-Latest refers to all updates which were available prior to the internal product testing of the product.
+Ensure that third-party software on all systems is running the latest security updates provided by the software vendor.

+> Latest refers to all updates which were available prior to the internal product testing of the product.

 Applies to: All